How to Apply to the PhD Program in Health Promotion

-- Three letters of recommendations.
+- Three letters of recommendation.
 List the names of recommenders in the fields on page three of the online application along with their e-mail addresses.
 They will receive a link to access a secure page where they can submit your recommendation quickly and easily via the Web.

 - Application for Georgia residence status (if claiming legal resident in Georgia).

-International applicants please see additional requirements.
+*International applicants, please see additional requirements.